- This line was added.

 The student can only click the Exit Test button located at the bottom of the error message window.

 These messages displayed when both save locations were set to network drives, and then Internet access was lost.
 EWS displayed error message 1002.
 When the proctor clicked Test Proctor Click Here, message 1004 displayed and provided the proctor with an option to supply a new save location.
-The proctor clicked Browse to locate a file folder to save to, and upon selecting one, he was exited from TestNav.
+The proctor clicked Browse to locate a file folder to save to, and upon selecting one, the proctor was exited from TestNav.

 PearsonAccess showed the student’s status as Active.